 To do this exercise, you must understand what the Piriformis is.
 A Piriformis is a flat muscle located under the gluteus maximus.
 This muscle helps rotate the hips, and if it tightens up, the sciatic nerve is pressed.

 You can easily fix this issue by taking advantage of this exercise.
 To execute the piriformis release the right way, you can start by placing the ball on the floor, perch on it using the outer center of your glute.

 Keep the other leg straight and bend the one resting on the ball.
 Rotate the ball in circular motions.
 Do this for 20 seconds at a time and take breaks if the pain becomes unbearable.
 You can do it on both sides.

 The last exercise is relatively straightforward.
+The benefit is improved posture which decreases stress on the low back and limits sciatic pain.
 You don't have to do much but take the tennis ball and push it between your back and the wall.

 Roll the ball in circular motions and ease into the movements.
-Avoid pushing too hard a it can worsen the pain.
-Once again, take a few breaks in between, and you will feel the reducing with time.
+Avoid pushing too hard as it can worsen the pain.
+Once again, take a few breaks in between, and you will feel the pain reduction with time.

 These tennis ball exercises are an excellent solution for your sciatica pain.
 You do not need to rush off to a doctor.
 Instead, you can help yourself with the exercises discussed in this piece and a tennis ball.
-It is not only cheap but also a great alternative to going all the way to a chiropractor.
+It is not only cheap but also a great alternative to going all the way to a chiropractor or physician.